Soft Flutr

 STIs vs. STDs:

+STI stands for sexually transmitted infection, while STD means sexually transmitted disease.
 The term STI is more accurate—because many infections (like chlamydia or HPV) don’t cause symptoms or develop into a "disease," but can still be transmitted.
 So, all STDs are STIs, but not all STIs become STDsSTIs are common, treatable (though not all are curable), and nothing to be ashamed of.
+Regular testing, open conversations, and safer sex are part of caring—for yourself and your partners.
+Most STIs show no symptoms, so the only way to know is to get tested

-Birth Control Options
+Birth Control Posibilities

 Birth control isn’t one-size-fits-all—there are options for every body and lifestyle.